k-gifford/CombinationPrinter/CombinationPrinter/README.md

 # CombinationPrinter
-Takes in character string an dprints out every combination they can take in string format and in order.
+Takes in character string and prints out every combination they can take in string format and in order.